mwheymans/psfmi/README.md

 The performanance measures that are reported are the ROC/AUC, (Nagerkerke) R-squared and the Hosmer and Lemeshow test.
-Also calibration curves can be generated, overlayed curves that pool all calibration curves that are estimated in each imputed datset, or individual curves as a result of calibrating the model in each imputed dataset separately.
+Also calibration curves can be generated, overlayed curves that pool all calibration curves that are estimated in each imputed dataset, or individual curves as a result of calibrating the model in each imputed dataset separately.
 The pooled linear predictor is also returned.